RenzoAlbertini/project/README.md

 ## Project Note

 Built by **Renzo Albertini** as a personal learning and portfolio project.
-AI assistance was used as a development companion for debugging, UI refinement, and documentation review.
+AI assistance was used.